kedro-org/kedro/docs/source/tutorial/package_a_project.md

 Once your project is installed, it can be run either from the command line or interactively using Python code.

 To do a basic run of your installed project from the command line, run `python -m <package_name>`.
-The project also exposes a CLI which you can use to change how your project will run.
+The packaged project also exposes a CLI which you can use to modify how your project will run.
 To see a list of options, use `python -m <package_name> --help` at the command line.

 In addition, you can also use the human-readable 'repo name' that you used to create your project to run your packaged project.
 This name is the same as the name of the directory that you created for your project after running `kedro new`.
 You can run `<repo_name>` to do a basic run of your project and `<repo_name> --help` to see CLI options.